xkjyeah/sgqr-data-url-spec/README.md

 Deep-linking for payment schemes have been around since at least 2017 with UPI.
 UPI uses a deep-linking URL scheme that starts with `upi://pay?...`.

 The problem is, unfortunately, iOS.
-For some bizarre reason, Apple does not think that it's a good idea to allow multiple apps to support the same URL scheme.
+Bizarrely, Apple does not think that it's a good idea to allow multiple apps to support the same URL scheme.
 This means that, when you activate a URL like `upi://`, an arbitrary application that supports UPI will be selected.
 It does not matter whether you